AbhishekR3/Basketball-PlayAnalysis/Custom_Detection_Model/CustomObjectDetection_Data/README.dataset.txt

 ********************************************************************************************************************

-Overall, the model performs significantly better than the generic pre-trained YOLOv9c model.
+Overall, the model performs significantly better than the generic pre-trained YOLOv10m model.
-The custom model records a mAP50 value of 98.4% and recall value of 98.2%
+The custom model records the following metrics:
+- mAP50     - 94.8%
+- Precision - 78.8%
+- Recall    - 82.2%

 Training/Validation results and relevant metrics can be found in Training Results document in the same folder